ionuttbara/windows-defender-remover/README.md

 **RESPONSE:** The "ideal" condition is to run the Remover Version of the script on a Clean Installation of Windows.
 Why do I recommend that?
 Because the "Windows Intelligence Update" would not be installed and thus no defender package.

 ## 📄🗝 Components License

- 🧳 `OSCDIMG` is a tool created by Microsoft Corp.
-This is used for creating ISO files which is including Windows Operating System.